 After receiving my Master's Degree from the Hunter College School of Social Work, I was trained as a psychoanalyst at Training and Research in Intersubjective Self Psychology (TRISP).

 I supervise psychotherapists and psychoanalysts, and I teach at three psychoanalytic institutes in New York City.

 I have maintained a mindfulness meditation practice for many years.

 My B.A. in English Literature is from Rutgers University.

 How I Work

-I can help you lead the life you want.
+I want to help you lead the life you want.

 I work with all individual adults.
-I have extensive experience with LGBTQ folks; with adults with bipolar disorder and depression; with adults dealing with substance-use problems; and with adults with eating disorders.
+I have extensive experience with people who identify as LGBTQ+; adults with bipolar disorder and depression; adults dealing with substance-use problems; and adults with eating disorders.